mattbornski/diffval/docs/package/tutorial.rst

   1

 The test failed, because unexpected messages on stderr are assumed to be failures.
 To tell diffval that this is okay, you would want to have a file called "error.err" which contained just the word "foo".

+Up to now we have been telling diffval explicity which files to test.
+In order to accommodate the large test suites that are needed for real-life products, diffval is designed to operate on "test trees".
+A test tree is just a folder named "tests" which lives side-by-side with your code, but contains only test files.  diffval can then run all the tests in the entire folder without having to be told each individual filename.